I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 Subject to 20 CFR 404.936 or 416.1436, if a claimant or their appointed representative requests that the ALJ change the time or place set for the hearing, the ALJ will consider whether the claimant or representative has good cause for requesting the change as provided in HALLEX I-2-3-12 C.

-• If the ALJ finds there is good cause for changing the time or place of the scheduled hearing, the ALJ will notify the claimant and representative, if any, of the time and place of the rescheduled hearing.
+If the ALJ finds there is good cause for changing the time or place of the scheduled hearing, the hearing office will notify the claimant and representative, if any, of the time and, if applicable, place of the rescheduled hearing.

-If, after proper notification of the scheduled hearing (see HALLEX I-2-3-15 and I-2-3-20 and subsection C above), neither the claimant nor the representative appears at the time and place set for the hearing, the ALJ must determine whether the claimant or representative received the Notice of Hearing.
+If, after proper notification of the scheduled hearing (see HALLEX I-2-3-15 and I-2-3-20 and subsection C above), neither the claimant nor the representative appears at the scheduled hearing, the ALJ must determine whether the claimant or representative received the Notice of Hearing.
 If the ALJ finds that the claimant or representative received the notice, the ALJ may dismiss the RH for failure to appear under the circumstances noted in subsection C.3. above.

 The ALJ may not dismiss an RH for failure to appear if the claimant waived the right to an oral hearing and the ALJ nevertheless scheduled a hearing.
-In this situation, the ALJ must decide the case based on the evidence of record.
+In this situation, the ALJ must issue a decision.